timeglass/glass/README.md

 - __Handling `git stash`:__ Git has the ability to stash work for a later commit prior to switching branches.
 Currently the timer unable to detect this; adding extra time to next commit.
 Input welcome [here](https://github.com/Timeglass/glass/issues/3)
 - __OS Restarts:__ Whenever the OS shuts down the repository might still contain uncommited work and a running timer, currently the timer is not restarted when this happens. _Input on how to achieve this is welcome [here](https://github.com/Timeglass/glass/issues/8)_
+- __Network Volumes:__ Projects that are kept on network volumes (e.g using NFS) are known to have flaky support for file monitoring, especially on Linux (using inotify).
+This means automatic unpausing of the timer when editing a file might be broken in such projects. *I'm looking for cases that experience such problem, or other information that might be of help over* [here](https://github.com/rjeczalik/notify/issues/81)

 ## Contributors
 in alphabetical order: